iv-div/my-jupyter-portfolio/peacekeeping-fatalities/README.md

 - **QGIS** for geographic visualization and animation
 - **Jupyter Notebook** for development and documentation

+## 🔧 Setup

+This project uses environment variables (OpenAI API key).

+To run the notebook:
+1. Copy `#.env.example` to `.env`
+2. Replace `your-api-key-here` with your actual OpenAI API key

+If you'd prefer to use your own key, you can replace it manually in preprocessing.py or load it via a `.env` file.

+If you don't have your own key, please message me for a demonstration key.

 ## Data Sources

 - UN Peacekeeper Fatality Records (.csv)
 - Wikipedia (for mission locations and timelines, via GPT queries)
 - QGIS World Borders shapefile (default)